fshowalter/movielog-archive/reviews/the-bloody-judge-1970.md

 :pull_quote: It's not a good sign when the making-of featurette on the DVD is more interesting than the feature film, but such is the case with _The Bloody Judge_.
 ---

-It's not a good sign when the making-of featurette on the DVD is more interesting than the feature film, but such is the case with _The Bloody Judge_.
+It's not good when the DVD supplements are more interesting than the feature film, but such is the case with _The Bloody Judge_.

 The setting is England during the final days of King James II.
 Christopher Lee plays George Jeffreys, the titular Bloody Judge.
-In a series of trials that came to be known as the Bloody Assizes, Jeffreys meted out death sentences to suppress the burgeoning rebellion.
+Through a series of trials later known as the Bloody Assizes, Jeffreys meted out death sentences to suppress the burgeoning rebellion.

 In the making-of featurette, Lee describes Jeffreys as a kind of Jekyll-and-Hyde figure.
 On the one hand, a brilliant legal mind who rose to become the highest justice in the land.
 On the other, a merciless executioner who sentenced hundreds to their deaths.
 Had the film had focused on this dichotomy, it might have worked.